Kir93/algorithm/README.md

 # Explanation

-Repository for algorithm problem solving results
+Repository for algorithm problem solving results from Baekjoon and Programmers